jerebear02/cs-notes/README.md

 # CS Notes

-Cornell-style notes from my CS self-study.
+Cornell-style notes from my CS self study.
 Written in Markdown so they render directly on GitHub.

 ## CS50x (Harvard)